SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/http_proxies.de.md

 A proxy server for automation scripts with Selenium could be helpful for:
 - Capture network traffic
 - Mock backend calls made by the website
-- Access the requited website under complex network topologies or strict corporate restrictions/policies.
+- Access the required website under complex network topologies or strict corporate restrictions/policies.

 If you are in a corporate environment, and a browser fails to connect to